All Android headunits include an FM radio.

 There are several options to consider when looking at the Android radio features of the headunits.

-FM is included with every headunit, but only some are RDS complaints.
-If you need the Radio Data System (RDS) or have become accustomed to it, ensure this option is available.
-If you don’t need RDS or are not interested in the Android FM radio feature, overlook all radio mentions.
+Every headunit includes FM radio, but only some have RDS.
+If you need or have become accustomed to the Radio Data System (RDS), ensure this option is available.
+If you don’t need RDS or are not interested in the Android FM radio feature, ignore all radio mentions.

 FM app

-The FM android radio chip in the headunit is interfaced with the app.
+The FM Android radio chip in the headunit is interfaced with the app.
 All the radio controls are via the touch screen, which is how the app changes radio stations.
-You are pretty limited with the choice of FM radio app.
-Although Android is very customizable, the FM radio is a particular part of the Android headunit and is not controlled by standard AAndroid functions.
-This means you do not have many apps to choose from should the stock FM app not be to your liking.
+Although Android is very customizable, the FM radio is a particular part of the Android headunit and is not controlled by standard Android functions.
+This means you do not have many apps to choose from should you not like the stock FM app.

 A post features an alternative FM app with limited compatibility dependent on the hardware inside the Android headunit.
 Check out the Android FM app post to see what an alternative FM app could look like.